isikyus/defenders-of-kathrakopolis/README.md

   druid spell because they know it from the domain.

 * None of this affects your _spell list_, for the purpose of things like UMD checks and using scrolls.
-Book casters can still copy out-of-school spells into their spellbooks for crafting, even though they can never cast them, and divine casters can still count any spells on their full spell list towards crafting pre-requisites.
+Furthermore, book casters can still copy out-of-school spells into their spellbooks for crafting, even though they can never cast them, and divine casters can still count any spells on their full spell list towards crafting pre-requisites.